• HOME

 Foam earplugs leave you with a complete sense of isolation; just do not use them!

-I have used every type of earplug, from cheap foam ones to custom earplugs made by an audiologist.
-Then in 2013, I got hold of a pair of Alpine Hearing Protection earplugs.
-These earrings have uniquely designed filters.
-Every set comes with 2 different filters, one for high-level riding (high speeds) and one set for more technical/low-speed riding.
+Over the years I have used every type of earplug, from cheap foam ones to custom plugs made by an audiologist.
+Then in 2013 I got hold of a pair of Alpine Hearing Protection earplugs.
+These use a specially designed acoustic filter that reduces harmful wind noise while still allowing you to hear your engine, music, and important sounds around you.

-We have since been on long-term trips for the last 3 years and used our earplugs every time we get on the bikes.
-We were so impressed we contacted Alpine and started to distribute the earplugs in South Africa.
-We have since sold the business, but the new owners are still selling Alpine successfully.
+We have since been on long-term trips for the last 15 years and used our earplugs every time we get on the bikes.

 The number 1 earplugs for relaxed motorcycle riding